jonathanglasmeyer/bachelor/thesis/src/Main.md

 ## Work done on ASR for lecture transcription
 I will now give an overview over the scientific work done on lecture transcription, using @marquard as a guiding reference.

-The research for speech recognition on lectures can be partitioned into three general approaches: generalization approaches, specialization approaches and approaches involving the user for manual correction and improvements.
+The research for speech recognition on lectures can be partitioned into two general approaches: generalization approaches and specialization approaches.

 ### Generalization approaches
 Generalization approaches try to create models that capture common characteristics of lectures.
 Those characteristics include highly spontaneous presentation style and "strong coarticulation effects, non-grammatical constructions, hesitations, repetitions, and filled pauses" [@yamazaki]. @glass note the "colloquial nature" of lectures as well as the "poor planning at the sentence level [and] higher structural levels".